bristlemouth/bm_core/docs/api.md

   :param type: type of data to publish, this is defined by the integrator (not currently used)
   :param version: version of the data to publish, this is defined by integrator (not currently used)

-  :returns: true if able to properly publish to topic, false otherwise
+  :returns: BmOk if able to properly publish to topic, BmErr otherwise
 ```